Derrick Lewis stands on the precipice of potential greatness.

-As “The Black Beast” awaits his date with Oleynik, a look at a few of the rivalries that raised his profile:
+As Lewis make final preparations for his hotly anticipated encounter with Gane, a look at a few of the rivalries that have helped shape his career to this point: